felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 [^2]: In fact, I was so big on e-readers that I wrote a post titled [I Love E-readers](https://felixleger.com/posts/2020/10/i-love-e-readers/) where I argue that physical books should be a thing of the past.
-Oh the irony, considering I feel uncomfortable whenever I read anything that is *not* a physical book! :smile:
+Oh, the irony, considering I feel uncomfortable whenever I read anything that is *not* a physical book! :smile: